Behavioral Health Providers

 I received my Bachelor’s in Criminal Justice from NMSU in 2015.
 Having worked with children in different capacities for over 7 years, I decided to pursue my Master’s of Social Work from the same university.
 Coming from a family who imigrated to the states, I understand the barriers faced, from language to being underprivileged.
 My goal is to empower everyone I come across as they rediscover their purpose and realize their full potential.

-Brenda Gonzalez, LCSW
+Brenda Gonzalez, LAMFT

 Diamond Ogodo, DNP, PMHNP